AndreBaltazar8/ablac/docs/language.md

 the callback signature, C calling convention, call lifetime, forbidden retention, and the requirement that it not unwind across the ABI.

+Checked export adapters are opt-in through `exportCheckedFunction`.
+Their C ABI returns an `int32_t` status and moves the normal result to an out-pointer.
+A panic becomes status `1`; its bytes are copied into a caller-owned buffer and the full length is reported even when that buffer truncates the message.
+Status `2` reports invalid boundary output pointers.
+This contains control flow and restores the runtime's recovery/root frames, but cleanup is abortive and external side effects are not transactional.
+Direct exports remain explicitly uncontained.
+Targets that do not advertise the required runtime capability reject checked exports.

 An exported `string` result is copied into an opaque foreign handle rather than leaking the tracked `%AblaValue` or an interior runtime pointer.
 Callers inspect it through the manifest-named data/length functions and must call the release